nus-cs2103-AY2324S2/tp/README.md

 ```

 ### 4. VIP Customer
-Indicating that this specific customer is important
+Indicating that this specific customer is important.

 Example: `vip <customer name>`